 With CPAP, your mask leaks because the pillow pushes it or forces your head into awkward angles.

-Putting it all together (and what a medical-grade cervical pillow should offer)
+Putting it all together (and what a medical-grade cervical pillow for sleep apnea should offer)

 A contoured memory-foam core for progressive support and pressure distribution, helping maintain neutral alignment across positions. aasm.org